vpsfreecz/vpsadminos/docs/user-guide/resources.md

 # Resource management
 A container's CPU and memory usage, IO throttling, network priorities and access to devices is managed using cgroups.
-Number of processes or open files can be set using process resource limits, as described in man setrlimit(2).

-## cgroup based limits
+## Groups
-*osctld* has a concept of groups, where each group represents a cgroup in all subsystems.
-There are always two groups: the *root* group and the *default* group.
-The *root* group is the parent of all other groups, its called `/`.
-Newly created containers are put into the *default* group, unless configured otherwise.
+*osctld* is managing all cgroup subsystems and lets you configure individual cgroup parameters.
+Since cgroups are hierarchic, but spread into multiple subsystems, *osctld* provides a concept of unified *groups*.
+These groups are defined once using *osctl*, but they are created in all cgroup subsystems, so every subsystem has the same hierarchy.
+Every container belongs to one of the groups.
+There are always two groups present: the *root* group and the *default* group.
+The *root* group is the parent of all groups, it's called `/`.
+The *default* group is where new containers are put, unless a different group is specified.
+Its name is `/default`.
-The *default* group is called `/default`.
-Groups can be nested and you can configure arbitrary cgroup subsystem parameters for every one of them.
-Every container belongs to exactly one group, i.e. the *default* group or any other.
-You can also configure cgroup parameters of the containers themselves.

-What this means is that you can place containers in groups and set *shared* limits.
-On top of that, you can set limits on specific containers.
-For example, when you set a limit of 10 GB memory on the *root* group, all containers will be affected by this limit.
-At the same time, you can set a per-container limit to 1 GB, which would give you ten 1 GB containers, or allow you to over-commit.
+cgroup parameters can be configured both for groups and containers.
+This let's you put several containers into one group and set shared limits, or limit entire group hierarchies.

 Groups are managed by `osctl group` commands: